What do I need to know before I fly?

-Firearm packaging is required, and is as follows: all handguns, rifles, shotguns, and competition firearms must be unloaded and packed in a hard sided locked gun case.
-The locks must be positioned to where the firearm is not accessible by any means be pulled out of the casing.
+Firearm packaging is required, and is as follows: all handguns, rifles, shotguns and competition firearms must be unloaded and packed in a hard-sided, locked gun case.
+The locks must be positioned where the firearm is not accessible by any means or able to be pulled out of the casing.
 Please note that only locks with keys or combination locks are allowed to secure your firearm.

 What hunting equipment can I pack?

-- 1 rifle case with no more than 2 rifles including scopes, 1 shooting mat, noise suppressors and small tools.
+- One rifle case with no more than two rifles including scopes, one shooting mat, noise suppressors and small tools

-- 1 shotgun case with no more than 2 shotguns (within 162 linear inches and up to 50lbs).
+- One shotgun case with no more than two shotguns (within 162 linear inches and up to 50 pounds)

-- 1 pistol case with a maximum of 5 pistols, noise suppressors, 1 pistol telescope and small pistol tools.
+- One pistol case with a maximum of five pistols, noise suppressors, one pistol telescope and small pistol tools

-Regulations allow for up to 50 lbs permitted if packed in the original manufacturer's package or in a container designed for ammunition and of sufficient strength to protect it from accidental crushing or discharge; for example wood, fiber plastic or metal.
-Ammunition must be no larger then 11/16" in diameter.
+Regulations allow for up to 50 pounds permitted if the ammunition is packed in the original manufacturer's package or in a container designed for ammunition that is of sufficient strength to protect it from accidental crushing or discharge, for example wood, fiber plastic or metal.
+Ammunition must be no larger then 11/16 inches in diameter.
 Era Alaska will not transport fully automatic weapons.

 Antlers and game horns are accepted as cargo only, and these items require specific packaging for transport.
 All antler and horn tips must be protected to avoid damage to other baggage.
 Game trophies are not covered for loss or damage.

 The Federal Lacey Act requires labeling on all seafood or game meat shipped across state lines.
-The State of Alaska requires special labeling for the following items leaving the State: unmounted antlers and horns, raw capes from big game, and bear hides.
-Completing and attaching a "Big Game Trophy Export" tag from the State of Alaska may meet this requirement, or by marking the outside of the container with the information.
+The State of Alaska requires special labeling for the following items leaving the state: unmounted antlers and horns, raw capes from big game, and bear hides.
+Completing and attaching a "big game trophy export" tag from the state of Alaska may meet this requirement, or it can be made by marking the outside of the container with the information.

 What about fragile packages?